-Services in the Presbyterian Church are as follows: 10 a.m., Sunday-School; 11 a.m., public worship and the administration of the sacrament of the Lord's supper.
+Services in the Presbyterian Church are as follows: to a. m.
+Sunday-School; II a. m., public worship and the administration of the sacrament of the Lord's supper.
 Evening lecture hour is at 8 p.m.
-The minister, Rev. Albert Sheppard, tomorrow night will review "Birthright," by T. S. Stribling.
-The theme of the book has to do with the attempt of an educated negro to bring some of his education to the service of his home niggertown, and his experiences therein.
-The last paragraph but one in the book reads: "Here Peter Siner made the amazing discovery that although he had spent four years in Harvard, he had come out just as he went in-a negro."
-This is a book worth while, and so it is well worth hearing reviewed.
+The minister, Rev. Albert Sheppard, tomorrounight will review "Birthright," by T. S. Stribling.
+The theoretic the book has to do with the attempt of an educated negretary. to bring some of his education to the service of his hom niggertown, and his experiences therein.
+The last paragraphut one in the book reads: "Here Peter Siner made The last paragraph amazing discovery that although he had spent four years Harvard, he had come out just as he went in-a negro."
+This is a book worth while, and so it is well worth hearing reviewed

 The Christmas entertainment of the Sabbath School of the Presbyterian Church drew a large audience to hear the program prepared by the school, on Wednesday evening, Dec.
-27. Pins and bars were distributed to many children for regular attendance during the year past.
-At least two in the Sabbath School have an unbroken record for eight years, and a number have a record for seven years.
-Then Santa Claus came ber have a record for seven years. to distribute his gifts and to wish them all a goodbye until next year.
+2 Pins and bars were distributed to many children for regular attendance during the year past.
+At least two in the Sabbata School have an unbroken record for eight years, and a number have a record for seven years.
+Then Santa Claus to distribute his gifts and to wish them all a goodbye und next year.

-Mr. and Mrs. Charles Johnson, of Euclid Street, presented a McShane bell to the Presbyterian Church, Forest Hills, in memory of Mrs. Johnson's parents, late of Bishopstone, Eng-The bell has been installed, and its beautiful tones rang out the old year and welcomed in the new.
+Mr. and Mrs. Charles Johnson, of Euclid Street, presented McShane bell to the Presbyterian Church, Forest Hills, in memory of Mrs. Johnson's parents, late of Bishopstone, Em-The bell has been installed, and its beautiful tones out the old year and welcomed in the new.